-Increases in the family share will be implemented only after the family has received 30 days notice.
+Increases in the family share will be implemented on the first of the month following a written 30-day notice.

 Any decreases in family share will become effective the first of the month following the discovery of the error.

 Reimbursement